Exotic topological order in fractal spin liquids: Quasi-particles

 \right). } Note that $(y+z)^{L-1}$ is a string-like polynomial extending in the $\hat{y}-\hat{z}$ direction.

-A naturally arising question is when quasi-particle excitations propagate freely and quantum fractal liquids have string-like logical operators.
+When do we have string-like logical operators?
 Without loss of generality, one can assume that $f(x)$ and $g(x)$ start from the origin, meaning that $f(x)$ and $g(x)$ have non-zero constant terms and have only positive powers.
+(Otherwise, we shift lattice positions).
 We say that $f(x)$ and $g(x)$ are \emph{algebraically related} when there exists some finite integers $c_{f}$ and $c_{g}$ such that

 without considering periodic boundary conditions.
-Then, one notices that quasi-particles can propagate in the $c_{a}\hat{y}- c_{b}\hat{z}$ direction.
-Therefore, there exist string-like logical operators.
+Then, one notices that quasi-particles can propagate in the $c_{a}\hat{y}- c_{b}\hat{z}$ direction, and there exist string-like logical operators.

-It turns out that Eq.~(\ref{eq:related}) is a necessary and sufficient condition for the presence of string-like logical operators: